crispinprojects/speakingcalendar/README.md

 ## Core Features

-* built with C and GTK 4.8.3 (Debian 12 Bookworm)
+* built with C and GTK 4.8.3 (Debian 12)
-* bespoke custom calendar which allows event dates and public holidays to be css colour marked
+* bespoke custom calendar which allows dates with events to be marked (colour and audio)
 * event type, details, location, start and end time can be entered and edited
 * priority, is-yearly and notifications can be used
-* built-in diphone speech synthesizer
-* date, time and event reader
+* speech date reader, time reader, event type reader
 * Sqlite3 database used to store events

 ## Installing

 ### BASH Installer

 The easiest way to install Talk Calendar on GTK4 based distributions (e.g. the latest Debian, Ubuntu and Solus distros) is to use the bash script installer from the terminal.
 This can be downloaded from the bash installer directory.

 Extract the downloaded file, open a terminal, then run the command below and follow the on-screen instructions.